 Although there’s no rule for photography composition but there are guides.
 And when you understand how the rule works then you can understand how to use it effectively.

-However, when we add the rule of third in the photography and place the main subject of interest in the right or left thirds then it will add more depth and interest to the photo.
+However, when I add the rule of third in the photography and place the main subject of interest in the right or left thirds then it will add more depth and interest to the photo.
 That’s the most simple way to describe how the rule of thirds works.

 One of the really great things about the rule of third is that it’s good for landscape photography.